COVID-19 Protocols & FAQs

 How will the students be quarantined?

-All students will be met by their madrichim at the airport.
+All students will be met by a madrich at the airport.
 They will transfer directly to campus by bus and be taken immediately to their dorms.
-The dormitory that we will use for the Fall Semester is roomy and very well set up for the first 2 weeks of quarantine and in general, for an 18-week session.
-Students who have arrived early in Israel will be required to meet the semester group on campus at the same time that they arrive from the airport.
+All students will be roomed in capsules of no more than six people and will have their own dedicated bathroom and shower facilities.
+Capsules will not be permitted to mix for the full two weeks of quarantine.
+The dormitories that we will use for the quarantine period are very well set up for the first two weeks of quarantine and in general, for an 18-week session.
+Where possible, we will set up large, transparent plastic sheets and barriers to allow different capsules to visually interact without actually integrating the groups.

 Who will be living in the dorms and supervising the students during quarantine?